 How to spend a day around the city

-The bus from Melaka drop me off in City plaza bus point, then on Gelang road I immediately catch a local bus to reach the Victoria hotel, located in the downtown along Victoria Street.
-It’s almost 4 p.m., then I immediately throw the backpack on the bed, ready to explore one of the smallest Island / Country of the world: Singapore!!
+The bus from Melaka drop us off in City Plaza bus stop, then, after reaching Gelang road on foot, we catch a local bus to reach the Victoria hotel, located in the downtown along Victoria Street.
+It’s almost 4 pm, so we immediately throw the backpack on the bed, ready to explore one of the smallest Island / Country of the world: Singapore!!

-Lining the luxury Raffles Hotel and the War Memorial Park, I go straight in the most famous place of Singapore, the fascinating Marina Bay.
+Passing by the luxury Raffles Hotel and the War Memorial Park, we go straight to the most famous place in Singapore, the fascinating Marina Bay.
 Surrounded by skyscrapers, the bay is worldwide known for the iconic Marina Bay Sands Complex with its world’s highest rooftop Infinity Pool.

-After passing by the Theater of the Bay, two prominent buildings with a strange shape like a hedgehog, I cross the esplanade bridge until I get to the “Merlion“, the monument half fish-half lion symbol of Singapore.
-Going on along the waterfront promenade, with a quite long walk, I reach the “Shoppes Mall” from where I get the Marina Bay Sands Hotel.
+After seeing the Theater of the Bay, two prominent buildings with a strange shape like a hedgehog, we cross the esplanade bridge until we get to the “Merlion“, the monument half fish-half lion symbol of Singapore.
+Going on along the waterfront promenade, with a quite long walk, we reach the “Shoppes Mall” from where, through a pedestrian overpass, we enter inside the Marina Bay Sands Hotel.

-Unfortunately, it’s not allowed to swim in the infinity pool if not a guest, anyway there is the chance to have a drink or dinner at the “Ce La Vi” Sky-Bar next to it.
-Located on top of the Hotel on level 57, this Sky-Bar boasts a breathtaking 360° panoramic views of the city skyline and Singapore Strait (Sands Hotel Lobby Tower 3 – Adm. fee 15$).
+Unfortunately, it’s not allowed to swim in the infinity pool if you’re not a guest, anyway, there is the chance to have a drink or dinner at the “Ce La Vi” Sky-Bar next to it.
+Located on top of the Hotel on level 57, this Sky-Bar boasts a breathtaking 360° panoramic views of the city skyline and Singapore Strait (Sands Hotel Lobby Tower 3 – Adm. fee 15 USD).

-After enjoying a drink with this privileged view, it’s my time to visit the Garden by the Bay, linked by a small pedestrian overpass to the hotel.
+After enjoying a drink with in front of this privileged view, it’s time to visit the Garden by the Bay, linked by a small pedestrian overpass to the hotel.
 This vast garden is an urban oasis amidst Singapore’s city centre and boasts an extensive collection of plant species, outdoor terraces, lovely lakes, beautiful pavilions, amazing sculptures, dining areas.

-Its highlight is the ”Flower Dome” to view the display of exotic plants from the Mediterranean belt, the ”Cloud Forest” with beautiful and vivid plantations of flowers, but above all the iconic Supertrees Grove megastructures (each Supertree is a vertical garden), some of them linked by a skyway bridge.
+The highlights are the ”Flower Dome” with a display of exotic plants from the Mediterranean belt, the ”Cloud Forest” with beautiful and vivid plantations of flowers, and, above all, the iconic Supertrees Grove megastructures (each Supertree is a vertical garden), some of them linked by a skyway bridge.
 If you like, there is also a “Garden Rhapsody Light and Music Show” at night.

-It’s a free-to-public outdoor light and water show displayed over the water at the Event Plaza along the promenade.
+It’s a free-to-public outdoor light and water show displayed over the water at the Event Plaza along the promenade, right in front of the Shoppes Mall.
 As in many other places like Dubai or Kuala Lumpur, you’ll be immersed in a beautiful symphony of music, water, and light that’s powered by advanced lasers, fountain jets and visual projectors with the background of the bay skyscrapers.

-Woken up early in the morning, I have a full day to stroll around the city and enjoy its attractions.
-Jumped on the bus nr.2 in front of the Victoria Hotel, I first get to the big Buddha Tooth Relic Temple, a four-storey Buddhist temple and museum complex located in the heart of the Chinatown district.
+Woken up early in the morning, we have a full day to stroll around the city and enjoy its attractions.
+Jumped on a taxi in front of the Victoria Hotel, we first reach the Buddha Tooth Relic Temple, a four-storey Buddhist temple and museum complex located in the heart of the Chinatown district.

-It was recently built in 2007 and hosts an exhibition hall, a collection of Buddhist artefacts, a Sacred Buddha Relics Chamber, and at the 4th floor, the tooth of Buddha kept in a stupa made out of gold, claimed to be found in 1980 in a collapsed stupa in Myanmar.
+It was recently built in 2007 and hosts an exhibition hall, a collection of Buddhist artefacts, a Sacred Buddha Relics Chamber, and, at the 4th floor, the tooth of Buddha.
+It’s kept in a stupa made out of gold and claimed to be found in 1980 in a collapsed stupa in Myanmar.

-Completed the visit, walking along south bridge road for 5 minutes, I get to the Sri Mariamman Hindu Temple, the oldest of the city founded in 1827 and built in the Dravidian style by immigrants from the Nagapatnam and Cuddalore districts of South India.
+Completed the visit, walking along South Bridge Road for 5 minutes, we get to the Sri Mariamman Hindu Temple.
+Founded in 1827, it’s the oldest temple of Singapore and it was built in the Dravidian style by immigrants from the Nagapatnam and Cuddalore districts of South India.
 It is dedicated to the goddess Mariamman, known for her power to cure illnesses and diseases.

-After the visit, it is time to stroll and explore the vibrant neighbourhood of Chinatown.
+After the visit, we reach in a very few minutes the main streets of the vibrant neighbourhood of Chinatown.
 Walking along Temple Street, Smith Street, Terengganu Street, and Pagoda Street it’s a blend of old and new.

 Street food carts and stalls, restaurants and hip new bars, souvenir shops, locally made art, and craft products and any Chinese product shops make it a compelling destination for tourists and locals alike.

-Got New Bridge road, I walk for 15 minutes until I reach Clarke Quay and Boat Quay, the historic riverside of Singapore.
+Got the New Bridge road, we walk for 15 minutes until we reach Clarke Quay and Boat Quay, the historic riverside of Singapore.
 Located upstream from the mouth of the Singapore River, it used to be the centre of commerce in the city about 150 years ago.

 The Singapore River served as a seaport and used to trade goods from nearby villages.
 This area of restored warehouses it’s famous for being a night-life hub with its variety of restaurants, floating restaurants, bars, clubs, and shops.

-At first, I have a nice walk along Boat Quay, a little stretch along the river on the right side of the bridge, lined by bars and restaurants, then I turn back, crossing the bridge to reach Clark Quay.
+At first, we have a nice walk along Boat Quay, a little stretch along the river on the right side of the bridge, lined by bars and restaurants, then we turn back, crossing the bridge to reach Clark Quay.

-During the day after the visit to Chinatown, it is an excellent place to stop by and relax in one of the many bars or restaurant dotted along the riverside.
+During the morning, after the visit to Chinatown, it is an excellent place to stop by and relax in one of the many bars or restaurant dotted along the riverside.